christophergarthwood/appdevstig_docs/Template_004_CodingStandard.md

 + scanf/sscanf -> sscanf_s (MSDN
 + ato\*

-A grep performed on all \*.c source files indicates the aforementioned unsafe functions are not in useexcept in these locations:
+A grep performed on all \*.c source files indicates the unsafe functions are not in use except in these locations:

 + strncpy is used in libProduct and visor_gops_parser at three instances.
 Extensive research into various tools, libraries, and commentary by developers indicates that this is a bottomless pit if one attempts to add strlcpy to C source code.
 Subject strncpy stands and is used careful with input validation backing defenses.